Workers Compensation Definitions

 Addressing Workers’ Compensation Definitions in North Carolina

 Clients pursuing workers’ compensation benefits for the first time often feel like they are learning an entirely new language.
-At Brown, Moore & Associates, PLLC, our job is to take the mystery out of applying for workers’ compensation benefits.
-We will explain how the workers’ compensation system works in North Carolina through shedding light on key terms, such as:
+At Brown Moore & Associates, PLLC, our job is to take the mystery out of applying for workers’ compensation benefits.
+We will explain how the workers’ compensation system works in North Carolina by shedding light on key terms, such as:

 - Authorized treating physician: This is the physician to whom the injured party is sent by the workers’ compensation insurer.
 The authorized treating physician can be selected by the employee only if approved by the Industrial Commission.

 - Impairment rating: This is an assessment, provided by the authorized treating physician, which represents the loss of function to the worker’s injured body part.
 An injured worker can be entitled to a second opinion of this impairment rating at the insurer’s expense by a physician of the worker’s own choosing.